MildredJessica/alx-higher_level_programming/0x05-python-exceptions/README.md

 - print: out of range
 - You have to use try: / except: / finally:
 - You are not allowed to import any module

+# 5. Raise exception
+A function that raises a type exception.